 Nearly 17 million American households with children under 6 have window blinds with potentially deadly cords

-Injuries and death from window blind cords send two kids to the emergency department each day.
+Injuries and deaths from window blind cords send two kids to the emergency department each day.
 While the cords dangling from your window blinds may not seem like a risky item, for small children, they can pose the risk of strangulation or serious injury.
 Nearly 17 million American households with children under 6 have window blinds with potentially deadly cords, according to industry records.
 Since 1973, the Consumer Product Safety Commission and Journal of the American Medical Association linked the deaths of at least 768 children to these dangerous cords.
 Many of these blinds are defective and have been recalled.

 USA Today reports Injuries and death from window blind cords send two kids to emergency department each day